fuglaro/filet-cloud/README.md

 openssl req -x509 -newkey rsa:4096 -sha256 -days 1 -nodes -keyout my.key -out my.crt -subj "/CN=localhost" -addext "subjectAltName=DNS:localhost,IP:127.0.0.1"
 openssl pkcs12 -export -in my.crt -inkey my.key -out my.p12
 ```

+Filet-Cloud supports Firefox, Firefox mobile, Safari, Safari mobile, Chrome, Chrome mobile, and other Chromium based browsers, so testing across all is highly encouraged.

 # Thanks to
 We stand on the shoulders of giants.
 They own this, far more than I do.